 Students wishing to enroll concurrently at a participating UT System component, with UT Arlington being the Home campus, should complete the UT Arlington registration process.
 The student should then complete a UT System Concurrent Enrollment Form (obtained from the Office of Records, Rm.
 129 Davis Hall).
-The completed form must then be presented to Bursar Services, Rm.
+The completed form must then be presented to Student Accounts, Rm.
 130 Davis Hall, where the necessary adjustments will be made and the additional tuition, fees, and charges collected.
 Students enrolling concurrently with UT Arlington being the Host campus should make all arrangements, including payment, through the Home campus.

 UTA TELECAMPUS COURSES ARE REGISTERED FOR BY USING THE IDEAR FORM, NOT THE CONCURRENT ENROLLMENT FORM.
 VISIT UT Telecampus.

 - There is no Installment Plan for the summer sessions.
 Tuition must be paid in full by the summer session payment dates.
 Students can get an enrollment loan at the Student Accounts that will secure their tuition for the full summer term.